SlateAppProject/Slate/README.md

 	- The app will not retain any messages after a chatroom a left.

 #### MVP
-A web application with a single chatroom for users to chat in their native language that is translated into English.
+A web application with a single chatroom for users to communicate and receive incoming messages in their language preference.

 #### Stretch
  - Multi-chatrooms for users to join depending on which translated language is needed.